CharlyReux/evolvable-by-design-tutorial/README.md

 > The library leverage the enhanced openApi file in order to automatically infer the appropriate parameters, methods, etc.<br>
 > To get the operation we need, we ask the library to find an operation that can get us a user (defined by our vocabulary "http://myVoc.org/vocab#user").<br>
 > We then invoke the operation with the userId parameter and the appropriate entity https://schema.org/identifier, note that we don't have to tell the application where the parameter needs to be defined, the library will automatically infer whether it is in the path, the body, etc.<br>
-> You can check where the two entity identifier `http://myVoc.org/vocab#user` and `https://schema.org/identifier` are defined in http://localhost:3000/openapi.yml in order to get a feel of how the library works.<br>
+> You can check where the two entity identifier `http://myVoc.org/vocab#user` and `https://schema.org/identifier` are defined in the [v1](backend/v1/data/openapi.yml) and [v2](backend/v2/data/openapi.yml) openapi documentations in order to get a feel of how the library works.<br>
 > <br>

 We now need to update our profileCard component accordingly, so that it can use the new type of data the service gets.